Beyond symmetry protection: Robust feedback-enforced edge states in non-Hermitian stacked quantum spin Hall systems

-Moreover, unlike all previously reported symmetry-protected topological edge states~\cite{yuce2018pt,song2020pt,sone2020exceptional,slootman2024breaking,fritzsche2024parity}, our robust feedback-enforced mechanism does not rely on \emph{any} symmetry, hinging on the distinct ways in which directed NHSE amplification compete among achiral bulk and chiral edge states. \emph{Deliberately} breaking all symmetries through different $m_1,m_2,m_3,m_4$ parameters, which makes all Chern layers inequivalent, there still exists broad red parameter regions where edge states dominate [Figs.~\ref{fig:phasediagram}(b1-b3) and (c1-c3)].
+Moreover, unlike all previously reported symmetry-protected topological edge states~\cite{yuce2018pt,song2020pt,sone2020exceptional,slootman2024breaking,fritzsche2024parity,chaturvedi2025non}, our robust feedback-enforced mechanism does not rely on \emph{any} symmetry, hinging on the distinct ways in which directed NHSE amplification compete among achiral bulk and chiral edge states. \emph{Deliberately} breaking all symmetries through different $m_1,m_2,m_3,m_4$ parameters, which makes all Chern layers inequivalent, there still exist broad red parameter regions where edge states dominate [Figs.~\ref{fig:phasediagram}(b1-b3) and (c1-c3)].
 This firmly establishes our mechanism as a versatile and intrinsically symmetry-agnostic approach to enhanced edge robustness.

 {\textit{Robustness against extreme boundary irregularities.---}} To demonstrate the superior robustness of our feedback-enforced edge states, we apply our protocol to fractal geometries with extremely convoluted edges around thin bulk structures.
-Wavepackets are initialized as bulk states at the fractal center, with propagation confined within fractal boundaries.
-Despite sharp turns and narrowly-separated edges, the edge states all exhibit very robust propagation with effective bulk suppression, in the face of varying boundary complexity across different fractal generations [Fig.~\ref{fig:fractal}, gray stars indicate boundaries].
+To first establish the robustness of this transport, we have verified that it persists on simpler geometries with sharp, diagonal edges and local defects (see Supplementary Material for detailed simulations).
+Wavepackets are initialized as bulk states at the fractal center, with propagation confined within fractal boundaries (see the self-correcting evolution in the fractal geometry in \cite{suppmat}).
+Despite sharp turns and narrowly-separated edges, the edge states all exhibit very robust propagation with effective gainless bulk diffusion, in the face of varying boundary complexity across different fractal generations [Fig.~\ref{fig:fractal}, gray stars indicate boundaries].
 The edge occupation ratio evolution $\rho_{\text{Edge}}(t)$ confirms that after an initial phase of nascent bulk oscillations, which lasts longest in (a1) due to the thicker bulk, the state consistently becomes more and more exclusively located within the edge sites.

 {\textit{Discussion.---}}In summary, we have identified and explicitly demonstrated a fundamentally new route towards robust helical edge transport by stacking oppositely NHSE-directed QSH layers at intermediate coupling, overcoming bulk instabilities and symmetry constraints that traditionally limit topological edge states.
 Though we presented a specific model, the underlying principles of feedback-enforced edge transport require only two ingredients: (i) intermediate inter-layer coupling between two QSH layers and (ii) two QSH layers with different directed non-Hermitian amplification.
 Our mechanism relies on non-Hermitian feedback-induced redirection and stabilization of bulk and edge states, rather than on topological invariants protected by symmetry.